andrewdoto13/andrewdoto13.github.io/_posts/2020-03-11-renewalrates.md

 se = df.loc[df.clas_desc == "Senior"]
 ```

-Now for each of the objects, we'll create pivot table that provides the count of students grouped by aid year and by their renewal status.
+Now for each of the objects, we'll create a pivot table that provides the count of students grouped by aid year and by their renewal status.
 You'll see an example for the freshmen below.

 ```python